UTOL-s/module/README.md

 2. **Make your changes** to the code.
 3. **Update dependencies** if necessary:
    go mod tidy
-4. **Commit your changes**:
+4. **Commit your changes** using conventional commit format:
    git add .
-   git commit -m "Description of your changes"
+   git commit -m "feat: add new feature"
 5. **Push your changes** to trigger the automated release:
    git push origin main
 6. **Verify the new version** after the GitHub Action completes: